Skerdi Bejzade

-Skerdi Bejzade (born 30 November 1974) is an Albanian football player, who has played for KF Partizani, KS Elbasani and KS Vllaznia in the Albanian Superliga.
-On 17 October 2009 he became player-manager at KF Partizani.
-On 3 December 2010 he became the manager of Albanian First Division club KS Kamza.
+Skerdi Bejzade (born 30 November 1974) is an Albanian football coach and former player who is head coach of Erzeni in the Kategoria Superiore.

 Managerial career

 On 3 December 2010, Bejzade became the manager of Albanian First Division side KS Kamza.
 He left as manager of the club on 10 June 2011 ahead of their first-ever season in the Albanian Superliga, as his children were to begin their education in Germany.

 In June 2012, he was named technical director of Elbasani.